babasaraki/iandow.github.io/_posts/2016-10-2-Junit-Examples-for-Kafka.md

 2. Number of Kafka topics
 3. Number of partitions per Kafka topic

-JUnit's capacity for running parameterized tests is an excellent way to generate quantitative results that can be used to optimize the throughput of your Kafka producers and consumers.
+JUnit's capacity for running parameterized tests is an excellent way to generate quantitative results that can be used to optimize the throughput of your Kafka stream analytics.

 ### Fewer topics is better.